-A. Regional Setting
+A. Regional setting

-Brier has a population of 6,087 as of 2010 within an area of 1,259 acres.
-The city is located in Southwest Snohomish County and lies just north of the King / Snohomish County border.
+Brier had a population of 6.548 in 2000 within an area of 1.259.1 acres.
+The city is located in Southwest Snohomish County and lies just north of the King/Snohomish County border.
 Brier's western border is shared with the City of Mountlake Terrace, while to the north of the city is unincorporated Snohomish County and to the east is unincorporated Snohomish County and the City of Bothell.
-Brier lies in the midst of an urban area and its transportation systems are affected by and affect the communities surrounding it (see Figure 1).
+Brier lies in the midst of an urban area and its transportation systems are affected by and affect the communities surrounding it.